mupif/mupif/mupif/doc/source/userman.rst

 application, one has to implement a *Model* class.
 This class defines a generic interface in terms of general purpose, problem independent, methods that are designed to steer and communicate with the application.
-The Table 2 presents an overview of application interface, the full details with complete specification can be found in :ref:`sect-model-class` specification.
+This table presents an overview of application interface, the full details with complete specification can be found in :obj:`~mupif.model.Model`.

 =============================================== ==========================================================================
 Method                                          Description